rdmorganiser/rdmo-docs/docs/configuration/authentication/shibboleth.md

 ```

 In this case, the attribute `eduPersonScopedAffiliation` contains a comma seperated list of groups which will be created in RDMO (if they don't exist yet) and the user will be added into these groups.
 Due to a limitation by [django-shibboleth-remoteuser](https://github.com/Brown-University-Library/django-shibboleth-remoteuser) the user will also be **removed from all other groups**.

+## Alternative to Shibboleth: Keycloak and Satosa

+The installation of Shibboleth excludes the use other authentication providers for RDMO.
+When it is preferred to enable authentication to a Shibboleth Identity Provider and other 3rd party providers in parallel, an alternative configuration can be set up.
+A keycloak instance and a SATOSA proxy can be used for this purpose.

+In order for the keycloak instance to be able to authenticate with the a Shibboleth-based IdP (eg. [DFN-AAI](https://doku.tid.dfn.de/de:dfnaai:start)) another service needs to be installed and configured as Identity Provider for keycloak.

+This service is a [SATOSA proxy](https://github.com/IdentityPython/SATOSA), which translates the communication between different authentication protocols.
+Then, the [SATOSA proxy](https://github.com/IdentityPython/SATOSA) needs to be registered as a Service Provider inside the DFN-AAI.
+Finally, the Identity Provider
+ of the institute needs to add this SATOSA proxy as a Service Provider to enable the institutional login and authentication.
+The [attributes of the DFN-AAI](https://doku.tid.dfn.de/de:aai:attributes_best_practice) which are requested and transferred can be mapped in keycloak and passed on to the `django-allauth` login in RDMO.